FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 About this guide: Written by cat parent and Pawfect Cat Care founder Hicham Aouladi and fact-checked using reputable veterinary sources.
 For educational purposes only — not a substitute for professional veterinary advice.

-A calm, step-by-step guide to FIP: what it is, what it looks like, and how to act fast with your vet.
+A calm, step-by-step guide to FIP: what it is, what it can look like, and how to move quickly without spiraling.

-Also: you’re not “overreacting” for worrying.
+Also, if you are worried, you are not overreacting.
 FIP can move quickly, and time matters.
-But the 2026 landscape is very different from what many people remember.
-The goal is to move from panic → plan.
+But the 2026 reality is very different from what many people still remember.
+The goal is to move from panic to plan.

 1) What is FIP (and why it’s confusing)

 FIP stands for Feline Infectious Peritonitis.
-It’s not “just coronavirus,” but it is connected to it.
-Many cats are exposed to a common feline coronavirus (often in multi-cat environments).
-For most cats, that virus stays in the gut and causes mild or no symptoms.
+It is not the same thing as “just feline coronavirus,” but it is related to it.
+Many cats are exposed to feline coronavirus, especially in multi-cat settings, and most never go on to develop FIP.

-FIP happens when, in a small percentage of cats, the virus changes in a way that allows it to spread beyond the gut.
-Once it does, the immune system response becomes part of the problem: inflammation can develop in the abdomen, chest, eyes, brain, or other organs.
-That’s why the disease can look so different from one cat to the next—and why it’s so stressful for families trying to make sense of it.
+FIP happens when, in a smaller group of cats, that virus changes in a way that allows it to spread beyond the gut.
+Once that happens, the immune response becomes part of the problem, and inflammation can affect the abdomen, chest, eyes, brain, or other organs.

-The big 2026 update is simple: FIP is no longer automatically hopeless.
-Diagnosis is still tricky, and treatment access differs by country/region, but the “what now?” conversation has changed dramatically compared with older guidance.
+The biggest 2026 takeaway is this: FIP is no longer automatically hopeless.
+Diagnosis is still nuanced, treatment access still varies by location, and supportive care still matters, but the conversation around FIP is very different from what older articles may suggest.

 2) Wet vs dry vs ocular vs neuro FIP